SethMMorton/natsort/docs/source/howitworks.rst

 I have written the above for clarity and not performance.
-This pretty much matches `most natural sort solutions for python on Stack Overflow`_ (except the above includes customization of the definiation of a number).
+This pretty much matches `most natural sort solutions for python on Stack Overflow`_ (except the above includes customization of the definition of a number).

 Special Cases Everywhere!
 -------------------------